 POINTS TO NOTE

-It is important to find out what the agent's role is and what part they play in the contract you have with the principal.
+It is important to find out what the agent's role is and what part they play in the contract that you have with the principal.

 Make sure you get the agreement with the agent in writing.

-Always check all documents you are given, particularly the terms and conditions set out in the agreement.
+Always check all documents that you are given, particularly the terms and conditions set out in the agreement.
 If you do not understand what the terms and conditions mean, or who you have your contract with, contact the Citizens Advice consumer service.

 Your attention should be drawn to important points within the agreement.